p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 These exits are reached by going up toward the 2F side of the station.
 This is the opposite of the East and West exits, which are usually reached by going down to B1F.

-The easiest route to Busta Shinjuku is usually the JR New South Gate, which connects directly toward the bus terminal area.
+The easiest JR route to Busta Shinjuku is usually the JR New South Gate, which connects directly toward the bus terminal area.
 This is especially useful if you have large luggage or if it is raining, because you can reach the bus terminal side without walking a long distance around the outside of the station.

 Best South and New South Destinations